timeplus-io/proton/spec/streaming.md

 ...
 ```

-`TUMBLE` window in Proton is left closed and right open `[)` meaning it includes all events which have timestamps
+`tumble` window in Proton is left closed and right open `[)` meaning it includes all events which have timestamps
 **greater or equal** to the **lower bound** of the window, but **less** than the **upper bound** of the window.

-`TUMBLE` in the above SQL spec is a table function whose core responsibility is assigning tumble window to each event in
+`tumble` in the above SQL spec is a table function whose core responsibility is assigning tumble window to each event in
 a streaming way.
-The `TUMBLE` table function will generate 2 new columns: `wstart, wend` which corresponds to the low and high
+The `tumble` table function will generate 2 new columns: `wstart, wend` which corresponds to the low and high
 bounds of a tumble window.

-`TUMBLE` table function accepts 4 parameters: `<timestamp-column>` and `<time-zone>` are optional, the others are mandatory.
+`tumble` table function accepts 4 parameters: `<timestamp-column>` and `<time-zone>` are optional, the others are mandatory.

 When `<timestamp-column>` parameter is omitted from the query, the table's default time column which is `_time` will be used.